iguananaut/iguananaut.net/content/media/the-end-of-all-youll-know.rst

 The second story, however, I found deeply moving in a legitimate "maeks u think" way.
 Called, "The Heavenly Creature" it is about a robot that is sent to do menial labor at a Buddhist monastery.
-A supposed "technical glitch" causes the robot to become "self-aware" and believes itself to be enlightened.
+A supposed "technical glitch" causes the robot to become "self-aware" and believe itself to be enlightened.
 The lyrics to "The End of All You'll Know" can't not make me think of this story.
 I don't want to give too much of it away by rambling about it all morning, but please, please go watch it.